Overview

 certain account minimums and fees.

-All fees paid to us for investment advisory services are separate and distinct from
+All fees paid to the Firm for Investment Advisory Services are separate and distinct

 shareholders.
 These fees and expenses are described in each fund's prospectus.